Anil Gurung: Early life

-Anil Gurung was born to late Mr. Bil Bahadur Gurung and Mrs. Laxmi Kumari Gurung who is an inhabitant of Malepatan, Pokhara.
-He completed his school education from Barahi Secondary School, during then, he started playing football from the age of thirteen.
-He started his career from Sahara club, Pokhara in 2001.
-Anil's parents believed that sports can't help earn a living and urged him to join the army.
+Anil Gurung was born to late Bil Bahadur Gurung and Laxmi Kumari Gurung in Malepatan, Pokhara.
+He completed his school education from Barahi Secondary School, and started playing football from the age of 13.
+He started his career from Sahara Club, Pokhara in 2001.
+Anil's parents believed that sports could not earn him a living and urged him to join the army.
 Although his family opposed him, he kept playing.